International Moving To Germany From USA

-If you are sending a commercial shipment, you need to first obtain an EORI number (Economic Operators Registration and Identification).
-This number is valid throughout the European Union but should be obtained from the country to which you are shipping or where you are opening an office.
+If you are sending a commercial shipment, you need first to obtain an EORI number (Economic Operators Registration and Identification).
+This number is valid throughout the European Union but should be obtained from the country you are shipping or opening an office.

 All packed and ready to go?
-While you are waiting for SDC International Shipping to come load your personal belongings, it is time to double check that you have prepared everything you need:
+While you are waiting for SDC International Shipping to come to load your personal belongings, it is time to double-check that you have prepared everything you need:

 - The Customs Registration form #0350 available here and the Anmeldebestaetigung (proof of residency) once you get to Germany

 - Personal documents for the whole family (birth certificates, passport, marriage or divorce certificates, driver’s license, medical records).
 Consider translating vital medical documents.

 - Official school records – including primary school.
 If you are an American citizen relocating to Germany, you may one day need to present these records to prove the duration of your residency in the US in order to obtain citizenship for children or grandchildren born abroad.
 A little bit of extra work now can save you lots of work in a few years!

 - Diplomas, professional certificates of qualifications and degrees.